archwolfen/Gantt-chart/README.md

 - Anton Vovk - archwolf@protonmail.com
 - Vladislav Manzhula - jay.k0lad@gmail.com

-# To do
+# Task includes:
 Implement a JAVA program to read Gantt chart from XML file, present in graphical form and determine the critical path.
 - Design of XML structure;
 - Implement loading data from XML structure;
 - Present in graphical form considering dependences between task
 - Determine and present critical path

-Assumptions of task:
+# Assumptions of task:
 - At least 2 parallel paths of project
 - Static presentation of WBS
 - Presentation of references between tasks